Crudefern/ohbc-installer/readme.md

 # Credits
 - everyone who worked on the open hbc
-- naim2000/thepikachugamer for helping me figure out how to Wii homebrew
+- Naim2000/thepikachugamer for helping me figure out how to Wii homebrew and a lot of code
+- RedBeesRGD for haxx.c/h
+- [Wikipedia](https://en.wikipedia.org/wiki/Computation_of_cyclic_redundancy_checks#CRC-32_algorithm) for the CRC32 code
+- the WiiLink team for libpatcher